 I laid out some family made quilts to dry in hopes that they wouldn't start to mold.
-They were still floating in biohazard flood water and will need to be professionally dry cleaned but for now the focus was just on damage control and mold prevention.
+They had been floating in biohazard flood water and would need to be professionally dry cleaned but for now the focus was just on damage control and mold prevention.

 A picture of Rachel.

 They had put the dining room chairs on top of the dining room table before they left the house.
 But the flood waters rose too high and still soaked the wood to the point of ruin.